List of highest-certified music artists in the United States

-The Beatles is the highest-certified album artist in the United States with a total of 183 million certified album-equivalent units.
+The Beatles is the highest-certified album band in the United States with a total of 183 million certified album-equivalent units.

 This is the list of the highest-certified music artists in the United States based on certifications of albums and digital singles (but not physical singles) by the Recording Industry Association of America (RIAA).
 RIAA certifications are based on wholesale shipments rather than retail sales.
 Since 2016, the RIAA album certification has also included on-demand audio/video streams (1,500 streams = 1 album unit) and track sale equivalent (10 track sales = 1 album unit).
 Additionally, awards are presented only if and when a record company applies for certification.
 Therefore, the total certified units for a given artist may be incomplete or out of date.

 The RIAA began its certifications in 1958, therefore, popular artists from earlier eras are generally not represented on this list.
-As of 10 February 2024, the Beatles is the highest-certified music artist in the United States with a total of 183 million certified album-equivalent units.
+As of 20 January 2026, the Beatles is the highest-certified band in the United States with a total of 183 million certified album-equivalent units.
 Garth Brooks is the highest-certified solo artist and Taylor Swift is the highest-certified female artist.
-Meanwhile, Drake remains the highest-certified digital singles artist, with 244 million certified units as a lead artist.
+Meanwhile, Drake remains the highest-certified digital singles artist, with 276 million certified units as a lead artist.